Program

 - Online

-In this course students are introduced to criminology as a field of study.
-Key topics include fear and moral panics, deterrence, 'the science of morality,' the roles of strain, social reactions, and power/risk in constructing crime, and modern approaches to addressing crime, such as restorative justice.
+Students are introduced to criminology as a field of study.
+Key topics include fear and moral panics, deterrence, 'the science of morality,' the roles of strain, social reactions, and power / risk in constructing crime, and modern approaches to addressing crime, such as restorative justice.

 -